Japan economy grew last quarter on better spending, exports

 TOKYO (AP) — Japan’s economy grew at an annual pace of 5.4% in October-December, boosted by improved consumer spending and exports, the government said Tuesday.

-Japan’s real gross domestic product, or GDP, which measures the value of a nation’s products and services, grew 1.3% from the previous quarter, according to Cabinet Office data.
+On a quarterly basis, Japan’s real gross domestic product, or GDP, which measures the value of a nation’s products and services, grew 1.3% in the last three months of the year, according to Cabinet Office data.

 Growth got a boost after measures to curb the spread of coronavirus infections were lifted last year.
 The restrictions asked restaurants and bars to close early and large-scale events to be canceled or held with limited crowds.

-The future remains uncertain, as the restrictions have come back lately in most parts of Japan, including Tokyo, as the fast-spreading omicron variant has infections and deaths surging.

-The latter part of last year had seen people starting to travel again, and go out dining and shopping, before the latest surge.
-Japan also trails other developed countries in administering vaccination booster shots, at about 10% of the population.
+The latter part of last year had seen people starting to travel again, and venture out for dining and shopping.
+But the future remains uncertain after Tokyo and other areas of Japan resumed pandemic precautions as cases have rebounded with the omicron variant.

-For 2021, the world’s third-largest economy grew 1.7%, marking its first growth in three years.
-That positive number reflects a rebound from a stagnated economy hurt by COVID-19 in 2020.
-Japan’s economy shrank in 2020 and 2019.
+For 2021, the world’s third-largest economy grew 1.7%, marking its first calendar year expansion in three years.
+The economy had contracted at a 2.7% annual rate in July-September and expanded 2.4% in April-June.

-During 2021, the economy contracted at an annual rate of 2.7% for the July-September quarter and grew at an annual 2.4% rate during April-June.

-The annual numbers show how the economy would have grown if the quarterly rate continues for a year.
+The annual numbers show how the economy would have grown if the quarterly rate were to continue for a year.

-For the quarter ending in December, domestic demand grew 1.1% on the back of healthy consumer spending.
-Exports also grew.
+Domestic demand grew 1.1% on the back of healthy consumer spending in the last quarter.
+Exports also grew as recoveries in other economies took off.

-Takayuki Toji, economist at SuMi TRUST, said the latest data show a strong recovery because of increased consumer spending as well as an uptick in exports and capital investment on the back of production returning, mainly in the auto industry.
+Takayuki Toji, an economist at SuMi TRUST, said the latest data show a strong recovery, supported by consumer and business spending, the uptick in exports and a recovery in manufacturing, mainly in the auto industry.

-A supply crunch in semiconductors had stalled production.
-Although that has eased somewhat, supply constraints have returned, putting pressure on investment and exports, Toji said

-’’We expect the economy to slow down once again this quarter due to an increase in COVID-19 infections,” he said.
+That may be short-lived due to shortages of semiconductors, raw materials and other inputs that are plaguing many industries.

+However, if the wave of omicron cases subsides relatively quickly, as it has in many places, the economy will suffer only a temporary setback, said Tom Learmouth of Capital economics.

 Yuri Kageyama is on Twitter: https://twitter.com/yurikageyama